Spatio-Temporal Pricing for Ridesharing Platforms

-(iii) drivers who are willing to take trips until the end of the planning horizon, and with no intrinsic preference for locations or passengers, and no heterogeneity in costs.

-We allow for heterogeneity in rider values and trip details (origin, destination, and time).
-For drivers, they can become available at different times and locations, and can also differ in whether they are already driving in the platform (for example, finishing a trip), or have not yet joined and thus need to make an entry decision (for example, the driver will be dropping off a child at school at a specific location and time, and is willing to drive afterwards).
-We also allow a driver whom is asked to exist the platform earlier than their intended exit time to incur a cost, modeling the forgone opportunity of outside options after driving for some time.
+We do allow for heterogeneity in rider values and trip details (the origin, destination, and time of a trip).
+For drivers, we allow them to become available at different times and locations, and we also model the distinction between a driver who is already driving in the platform (for example, finishing a trip), and a driver who has not yet started driving and thus needs to make an entry decision (for example, dropping off a child at school at a specific location and time, and willing to drive afterwards).
+We also allow a driver who is asked to exit the platform earlier than their intended exit time to incur a one-time exit cost, modeling the forgone opportunity of outside options after the driver has been driving in the platform for some time.

-\if 0 \hma{Hmm we are modeling trip costs as costs for driving some trip without a rider, therefore, the base payment subtracting from riders' willingness to pay should only cover the differences in drivers' costs for a relocation trip v.s. completing the same trip with a rider.
-Updated the following paragraph.
-How does it work and is it too long?
-The Original:

-A rider's value is modeled as her willingness-to-pay, over and above a base payment that covers driver costs for fuel, wear-and-tear, time, and so forth.
-The prices determined by the STP mechanism are the payments collected on top of the base payments.} \fi

-A rider's value is modeled as her willingness-to-pay, over and above a base payment that covers a drivers' extra costs for picking up a rider (extra wear and tear, inconvenience, etc), in comparison to the cost of driving the same trip as relocation without a rider (fuel, time, and so forth).
-This base payment is transferred directly to the driver, so that all drivers completing the same trip with or without a rider incur the same trip cost.
-The prices determined by the STP mechanism are the payments collected on top of the base payments.